 For every filetype that ImpDAR can handle (e.g. GSSI .DZT files, gprMax .h5 files), there is a dedicated file for loading that filetype in impdar/lib/load.
-These files generally define a single method, which returns an impdar.lib.RadarData.RadarData object, with information specific to the filetype loaded in.
+These files generally define a single method, which returns an imp-dar.lib.RadarData.RadarData object, with information specific to the filetype loaded in.
 The user does not need to interact with these files (unless they need to add functionality).
-For some of the systems, documentation is sparse and this is a challenge, while for others documentation is readily available (e.g. Blue Systems < https://iprdoc.readthedocs.io/en/latest/>).